The Marketing Strategist:

 Companies can also make headway by becoming known for expertise in some of the specific solution areas such as artificial intelligence and cognitive computing, cybersecurity, data analytics/big data, process automation/robotics and IT modernization, including cloud services.
 A number of firms have solid scores, but clear market leaders in these areas have yet to emerge.

-As noted in an earlier post on the 2018 study, however, buyers themselves are advancing quickly from the pilot and testing phase with digital transformation into strategic investments to reshape their organizations.
+As noted in an earlier post on the 2018 study, buyers themselves are advancing quickly from the pilot and testing phase with digital transformation into strategic investments to reshape their organizations.
 Marketers concerned with mindshare and brand leadership have little time to waste.

 To learn more about the study and download an abbreviated summary, check out Positioning for Digital Leadership: 2018 Digital Transformation Brand Tracking Study or contact Julie Schwartz for more information.